Rebecca Ferguson (singer): 2009–2011: Beginnings and The X Factor

-2011–12: Heaven
+2011–2012: Heaven

 Ferguson released her debut single "Nothing's Real but Love" on 20 November 2011, which was written by Ferguson and Eg White.
 The single peaked at number ten on the UK Singles Chart.
 Her debut album Heaven followed and was released 5 December 2011 in the UK.
 The album features Ferguson collaborating with Eg White, Steve Booker, Fraser T Smith, Xenomania, Paul Barry, Mark Taylor and Brian Higgins.
 Ferguson later revealed that she would be co-writing the whole of her album for her to "connect" with the songs.
-The album would feature genres like Soul, pop and Blues.
-Cowell praised the album by tweeting on 21 November how proud he was of Ferguson, "I am absolutely blown away by Rebecca Ferguson, her album and by her performance.
-Congratulations!".
+The album would feature genres like Soul, Pop and Blues.
 The album was certified platinum for shipments of 300,000 units by the British Phonographic Industry in its first two weeks of release.